 Always talk to your doctor about genetic testing in Parkinson's disease (PD) and speak to a genetic counselor before and after taking the test.
 Knowing your genetic status can provide a sense of empowerment and control and may lead to better treatment and care.

 Identifying whether you carry a genetic mutation your genetic mutation can help you determine if you are eligible to enroll in certain clinical trials.
 Several ongoing clinical trials are already testing treatments for people who carry certain PD gene mutations in LRRK2 and GBA.
 For people with Parkinson's, genetic tests are either not available or not affordable, and not covered by health insurance or offered with genetic counseling.
-Studies like the Genetics Initiative are underway and offer free genetic testing with genetic counseling to help interpret results.

 Researchers are optimistic that using individualized treatments aimed at people with a specific genetic mutation will produce better responses and more effective therapies.
 The hope is that discoveries through genetics may lead to new, more effective Parkinson's therapies that will be tailored to each person's unique experience.